-Peak Lenin can be a tough and physically demanding mountain but we have achieved summit success on four previous expeditions due to our unique itinerary that includes a camp 4 at 6400m to shorten the summit day by at least 2-3 hours compared to other operators (avoiding the normal 10-13 hr. climb from Camp 3).
+Peak Lenin can be a tough and physically demanding mountain but we have achieved summit success on four previous expeditions due to our unique itinerary that includes a camp 4 at 6400m to shorten the summit day by at least 2-3 hours to less than eight hours compared to other operators (avoiding the normal 10-13 hr. climb from Camp 3).
+We have also included an additional 2 days to allow up to six summit days to cope with difficult weather!
 High altitude porters carry all group equipment and the guiding ratio is increased to 1:3 giving greater flexibility on summit day to more easily match your speed of movement and fitness level.

 You may also wish to consider Peak Korzhenevsky (7105m), in neighbouring Tajikistan, which we have found to be less physically demanding allowing us to maintain a100% expedition success level.

 Peak Lenin at 7134m is the third highest mountain in the former Soviet Union and is situated in the Pamirs range of Kyrgyzstan that borders with China and Tajikistan .
 The climb is non-technical and truly Himalayan by proportion and it is one of only five 7000m peaks in the former USSR.
 The others include Ismoil Somoni (Peak Communism, 7495m) and Korzhenevsky (7105m), both in the Pamirs, and Peak Pobeda (7439m) and Khan Tengri (7010m) in the Tien Shan region of Kyrgyzstan.
 To climb all five admits you to the elite group of Russian climbers known as Snow Leopards.